marcelm/cutadapt/doc/guide.rst

 extensions was not recognized or when Cutadapt writes to standard output, the same format as the input is used for the output.

+When writing a FASTQ file, a second header (the text after the ``+`` on the third line of a record) that possibly exists in the input is removed.
+When writing a FASTA file, line breaks within the sequence are removed.

 See also :ref:`file format conversion <file-format-conversion>`.

 .. _compressed-files: